 Jennifer Swint is a first year International Security master’s student with a concentration in Intelligence at the Schar School of Policy and Government.
 She holds a BA in Government and International Politics.
 She is currently a pathways intern at the U.S. Department of State in the Bureau of Information Resource Management.
 Her research interests are in strategic stability focusing on the Middle East/North Africa and Baltic Regions.

-Kimberly Talley is a first year full-time International Security M.A. student with two B.A. degrees in Political Science and Geography from Virginia Tech.
+Kimberly Talley is an International Security M.A. student with two B.A. degrees in Political Science and Geography from Virginia Tech.
 Her research interests broadly include East Asian studies, Eastern European studies and studying international perception of US actions.
 Her future goals include working as a public servant for the US federal government, teaching future generations and/or pursuing a PhD in Political Science.
+When not pursuing her studies, she loves spending time with her australian shepherd, Zeke.

 Caroline Wesson is a third year PhD student studying Political Science at George Mason University where she is a President’s Scholar and a graduate research assistant.
 She also holds a bachelor’s and master’s in International Affairs from the Georgia Institute of Technology.
 Caroline is currently working on research related to the intersection of culture, technology, and economic development.
 In the security realm Caroline produces research on national innovation systems, strategic trade, and emerging technology.
 Caroline was a research intern with Center of Strategic and International Studies in 2019 and worked on their China Power Project.
 In the summer of 2020 Caroline was a Summer Associate at RAND working on issues related to the international scientific research community and security.
 Caroline also serves as the Managing Editor for the Arts and International Affairs journal.